awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-applicationautoscaling-scalingpolicy-stepscalingpolicyconfiguration.md

 # Application Auto Scaling ScalingPolicy StepScalingPolicyConfiguration<a name="aws-properties-applicationautoscaling-scalingpolicy-stepscalingpolicyconfiguration"></a>

-`StepScalingPolicyConfiguration` is a property of the [AWS::ApplicationAutoScaling::ScalingPolicy](aws-resource-applicationautoscaling-scalingpolicy.md) resource that configures when Application Auto Scaling scales resources up or down, and by how much\.
+`StepScalingPolicyConfiguration` is a property of the [AWS::ApplicationAutoScaling::ScalingPolicy](aws-resource-applicationautoscaling-scalingpolicy.md) resource that specifies a step scaling policy to use with Application Auto Scaling\.

-## Syntax<a name="w4ab1c21c14c79b5"></a>
+## Syntax<a name="w4ab1c21c10c23c17c23b5"></a>

 ### JSON<a name="aws-properties-applicationautoscaling-scalingpolicy-stepscalingpolicyconfiguration-syntax.json"></a>